temporalio/documentation/docs-src/cloud/pricing-support.md

 id: pricing-support
 title: What kind of support do I get with Temporal Cloud?
 sidebar_label: Support
-description: With a subscription to Temporal Cloud, you also gain access to our support organization of developer success engineers and solution architects.
+description: A subscription to Temporal Cloud grants access to our support team of developer success engineers and solution architects.
 tags:
   - temporal cloud
   - pricing